-IT 150LT: Web Design: Introduction to DHTML.
-(3) Hands-on course in designing and developing dynamic World Wide Web sites using DHTML (Dynamic HTML) Students will learn how to use DHMTL - which is a combination of HTML, JavaScript, and Cascading Style Sheets, or CSS-to control the display of content on Web pages and to allow the content to change in response to user interactions.
-Prerequisite: IT 145LT.
-IT 165LT: Introduction to Web Authoring.
-(3) This course is an introduction to making and designing web pages using HTML generating software.
+IT 165: Introduction to Web Authoring.
+(3)

+This course is an introduction to making and designing web pages using HTML generating software.
 Students learn how to make well-designed web pages from simple to the complex.
 Site creation with text, graphics, tables, Cascading Style Sheets, and simple animation effects are included.
 Design principles as they apply to the World Wide Web are also presented.
-Cross-listed as CT 165LT.
 No knowledge of HTML is required.

+Also offered as CT 165

+IT 193: Topics (1-3)

+Titles will vary.

-IT 210LT: Introduction to Geographic Information Systems (GIS).
+IT 210: Introduction to Geographic Information Systems (GIS).
 (3) Introductory course in geographic information systems covering a general overview of the uses of GIS, hardware and software requirements, and manipulation of data sets.
 Students get hands-on experience with map production and GIS application development.
+Prerequisite: CT 102.

-Prerequisite: CT 102LT or permission of instructor.
-IT 225LT: TCP/IP.
+IT 225: TCP/IP.
 (3) This class covers the skills necessary to implement, administer, and troubleshoot information systems that incorporate TCP/IP.
-(Was Microsoft TCP/IP) Prerequisite: IT 120LT.

-IT 226LT: Web Servers.
-(3)

-This class covers the skills necessary to implement, administer, and troubleshoot information systems that incorporate Apache and Microsoft IIS.
-(Was Microsoft Internet Information Server)
+Prerequisite: IT 119.
+(Previously IT 120LT) IT 226: Web Servers.
+(3) This class covers the skills necessary to implement, administer, and troubleshoot information systems that incorporate Apache and Microsoft IIS.
+(Was Microsoft Internet Information Server) Prerequisite: IT 119.
+(Previously IT 120L) IT 229: Networking Infrastructures.
+(3) Networking Infrastructure covers advanced topics in configuring and supporting a Windows 2000-based network.

-Prerequisite: IT 120LT.

-IT 229LT: Networking Infrastructures.
-(3)

-Networking Infrastructure covers advanced topics in configuring and supporting a Windows 2000-based network.
 Topics to be covered include enhanced features of W2K network management tools, security issues, DNS/WINS addressing schemes, TCP/IP addressing, domain structures/organizational units, and the role of Active Directory in a W2K based network.

-Prerequisite: IT 120LT.

-IT 230LT: UNIX System Administration I. (3) An introduction to Unix system administration, with special attention to Internet related issues.
+Prerequisite: IT 119.
+(Previously IT 120LT) IT 235L: Windows Systems Administration.
+(3) Topics in Windows system administration, this is an introduction to system administration of Windows Server with a focus on security and reliability.
+Topics covered will include Windows Server system configuration, available tools, file system and registry structure, auditing and automation of tasks.
+Prerequisite: IT 119.
+(Previously IT 120LT) IT 237: LINUX/UNIX System Administration I. (3) (Previously IT 230LT) An introduction to Unix system administration, with special attention to Internet related issues.
 Topics covered include UNIX organization, tools, and system configuration.
-Prerequisites: CS 101LT or CS 102LT, CS 103LT, and CS 151L.
-IT 231LT: UNIX System Administration II.
-(3) Advanced topics in UNIX system administration, with a more in-depth look at UNIX tools and system configuration, with focus on network service installation, as well as computer and network security.
+Prerequisites: (CS 101 or CS 102) and CS 103 and CS 151L.
+IT 238: LINUX/UNIX System Administration II.
+(3) (Previously IT 231LT) Advanced topics in UNIX system administration, with a more in-depth look at UNIX tools and system configuration, with focus on network service installation, as well as computer and network security.
 Students will be provided with knowledge and tools necessary to administer UNIX systems in a heterogeneous Internet environment.
-Prerequisites: IT 120LT and IT 230LT.
-IT 235LT: Windows Systems Administration.
-(3) Topics in Windows system administration, this is an introduction to system administration of Windows Server with a focus on security and reliability.
-Topics covered will include Windows Server system configuration, available tools, file system and registry structure, auditing and automation of tools.
-Prerequisite: IT 120LT.
+Prerequisites: IT 119 (previously IT 120LT) and IT 237 (previously IT 230LT).
+IT 240: Help Desk II.
+(3) A continuation of Help Desk I. In this course, students assist Help Desk I students in providing assistance to users over the dedicated Help Desk Service Phone.
+Students are required to update the Help Desk manual.
+Prerequisite: IT 141 and (CS 151L or CS 170) IT 241: Web Design: Introduction to XML.
+(3) Hands-on course in designing and developing dynamic World Wide Web sites using XML (Extensible Markup Language).
+Students will learn how to use XML, which enables designers to represent the content - or semantic characteristics - of information on Web pages, in conjunction with HTML, which enables designers to represent the appearance - or formatting characteristics - of information on Web pages.
+They will learn how to use XML to create Web sites that enable information to be shared among servers, clients, and databases.
+Prerequisites: IT 145 and CS 160.